 Boots that don’t fit right can also lead to sore knees, ankles, hips, and back.
 The 26 bones of your feet support the entire weight of your body and backpack.
 Since your boots determine the comfort and support of your feet, which in turn support your entire weight, hikers generally agree that the most important piece of hiking gear is the boot.

 According to Backpacker magazine, seventy percent of hikers wear boots that don’t fit right– and they often don’t even know it.
 Their boots leave them with blisters and sore feet, but they think that’s just part of hiking.
 Not so.
 Pain is not a natural part of enjoying the outdoors.

-Best Hiking Boots Deals for Women
+Hiking Boots for Women

-Best Hiking Boots Deals for Men
+Hiking Boots for Men

 Quality of Hiking Boots